We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Cod liver oil contains a high amount of vitamin D. A link between vitamin D and cognitive performance was identified in a study in rats.
 The researchers concluded that Vitamin D may play a key role in maintaining good brain function in old age.

 In 2011, scientists gave cod liver oil to rats that were experiencing chronic stress.
-Results of tests of memory, locomotor skills, and anxiety behavior indicated that the cod liver oil helped prevent cognitive impairment in these rats.
+Results of tests of memory, locomotor skills, and anxiety behavior indicated that the cod liver oil

 In 2017, scientists reported discovering a previously unknown group of molecules that may have anti-inflammatory properties.
 They come from cannabinoids that derive from omega-3 fatty acids.